yasin2343jaberynsar/ArcEngine/README.md

 ---

-### Drawing Objects (Coming Soon)
+### Objects (Coming Soon)

-Alongside the GC, a new **Drawing Objects** system is being developed.
+Alongside the GC, a new **Objects** system is being developed.

 #### What It Will Do

-Drawing Objects will provide a higher‑level way to manage rendering — allowing you to create, update, and draw objects without manually handling textures, positions, and drawing calls every frame.
+Objects will provide a higher‑level way to manage rendering — allowing you to create, update, and draw objects without manually handling textures, positions, and drawing calls every frame.

 #### Key Features (Planned)